Germany divided over plans to nix rules despite outbreaks

 But as restrictions have slowly been lifted there have also been case spikes across Germany linked to slaughterhouses, restaurants, religious services, nursing homes and refugee shelters.

-The governor of Thuringia state, Bodo Ramelow, said Saturday that he hopes to lift the remaining statewide lockdown rules on June 6 and tackle outbreaks locally.
+The country's current raft of coronavirus measures is due to expire on June 5.
+Over the weekend, the governor of the state of Thuringia, Bodo Ramelow, said he hopes to lift the blanket rules on social distancing on June 6 and replace them with more targeted measures.

+Germany's 16 states are responsible for imposing and lifting restrictions and all currently have physical distancing requirements and an obligation to wear masks on public transit and shops.
+Thuringia’s new approach would raise pressure on other states to ease their rules further.

+Government spokesman, Steffen Seibert, told reporters that Chancellor Angela Merkel wants to continue “bravely, and carefully” with easing restrictions, but pushed back against the idea that all measures will be lifted.

 Federal and state officials agreed earlier this month that restrictions would be re-imposed if there are more than 50 new infections per 100,000 inhabitants in a city or county within a week.

+As it stands, Germany's public health agency, the Robert Koch Institute, said Monday that several states reported no new cases overnight, and that the overall total grew by only 289.
+The seven-day reproduction factor, defined as the mean number of people infected by an infected person, remained under 1 at 0.93, indicating a contraction of new cases.

-German Health Minister Jens Spahn cautioned Monday against giving the impression that the pandemic is over.
+Health Minister Jens Spahn cautioned, however, against giving the impression that the pandemic is over.

 Spahn told tabloid paper Bild that “on the one hand we are seeing whole regions where there are no new reported infections for days.
 And on the other hand local and regional outbreaks in which the virus is spreading quickly again and immediate intervention is required.”